You are here:

-Wine Decanters have been used for thousands of years, for as long as people have been drinking wine, originally jugs and vessels made from the likes of silver and gold were used to store and serve wine before the introduction of glass.
+Wine Decanters have been used for thousands of years; for as long as people have been drinking wine, we would originally use jugs and vessels made from silver and gold to store and serve wine before introducing glass.

 In today's World, Wine Decanters are available in all sorts of shapes and sizes with traditional and modern designs, all with the same purpose in mind, to hold and store wine in readiness to be served into a glass.

 Decanting wine is performed for two main reasons.
-Firstly, to remove the sediment from reaching the glass and secondly, to assist the wine to aerate and ‘open up’ before consuming.
+Firstly, remove the sediment from reaching the glass and secondly, assist the wine in aerating and ‘open up’ before consuming.

-Removing the sediment and at least, minimising the amount of sediment that reaches the glass is particularly apparent with older, ‘vintage’ wines.
-Over time, a build-up of unwanted sediment (particularly in red wine as opposed to white) will appear in the bottle.
-Very occasionally, pieces of crumbling cork can also be apparent so removing these in the decanting process is also vitally important.
+Removing the sediment and minimising the amount of sediment that reaches the glass is particularly apparent with older, ‘vintage’ wines.
+Over time, a build-up of unwanted sediment (particularly in red wine instead of white) will appear in the bottle.
+Very occasionally, pieces of crumbling cork can also be apparent, so removing these in the decanting process is also vitally important.

-With regards to allowing the wine to sufficiently aerate, most wines, when initially exposed to air will ‘open up’ allowing more complex flavours and aromas to emerge from the wine.
-Not all wines (younger generally) will require decanting as some simply may not need as much air.
-These may not appear remarkably different after decanting but any amount of decanting usually helps even if just a little – better some than not at all!
+Regarding allowing the wine to aerate sufficiently, most wines, when initially exposed to air, will ‘open up’, allowing more complex flavours and aromas to emerge from the wine.
+Not all wines (younger generally) will require decanting as some may not need as much air.
+These may not appear remarkably different after decanting, but any amount of decanting usually helps even if just a little – better some than not at all!
 Others may appear completely different after decanting when compared with going straight from the bottle to the glass.
-The bouquet and taste can remarkably alter from just 15 minutes sat in a decanter.
-Aged red wines are those that are most deserving of decanting and the benefits are very apparent.
+The bouquet and taste can remarkably alter from just 15 minutes sitting in a decanter.
+Aged red wines are those that are most deserving of decanting, and the benefits are very apparent.

 Click here to see our full range of Wine Decanters.

-A great idea is to purchase and use a filter or ‘aerator’ which is positioned between the bottle and the decanter.
-The wine passes through the usually very fine mesh and the filter is designed to trap any sediment from reaching the decanter.
+The great idea is to purchase and use a filter or ‘aerator’ positioned between the bottle and the decanter.
+The wine passes through the usually fine mesh, and the filter is designed to trap any sediment from reaching the decanter.

-Click here for more information regarding our great selection of wine filters and aerators that are perfect for using when decanting your wine.
+Click here for more information regarding our great selection of wine filters and aerators perfect for using when decanting your wine.